 SimOptions sells the following physical prepaid sim card that is valid in 22 countries including Argentina:

-Click here for more info or to order an international prepaid sim card for traveling in Argentina via SimOptions.
+Click here for more info or to order an international prepaid sim card via SimOptions.

-I hope all the above tips and info for buying a sim card at Buenos Aires Airport were helpful for your upcoming trip to Argentina.
+I am sure some of the above tips and info for buying a sim card at Buenos Aires Airport were helpful for your upcoming trip to Argentina.
 Let me know if you have any more questions in the comments below and I am more than happy to help you out.

 Enjoy your trip to Argentina!